Louis XV: Early life and the Regency (1710–1723)

-Louis XV was the great-grandson of Louis XIV and the third son of the Duke of Burgundy (1682–1712), and his wife Marie Adélaïde of Savoy, who was the eldest daughter of Victor Amadeus II, Duke of Savoy.
+Louis XV was the great-grandson of Louis XIV and the third son of the Duke of Burgundy (1682–1712), and his wife Marie Adélaïde of Savoy, who was the eldest daughter of Duke Victor Amadeus II of Savoy.
 He was born in the Palace of Versailles on 15 February 1710 and was immediately styled the Duke of Anjou.
-At this time, the possibility of the Duke of Anjou becoming the next king seemed rather remote as Louis XIV's eldest son and heir, Louis's paternal grandfather Louis Le Grand Dauphin, was expected to assume the throne upon the old king's death.
+At this time, the possibility of the Duke of Anjou becoming the next king seemed rather remote as Louis XIV's eldest son and heir, Louis's paternal grandfather Louis, Grand Dauphin, was expected to assume the throne upon the old king's death.
 Next in line to the throne behind the Grand Dauphin was his eldest son- Louis's father Le Petit Dauphin and then Louis's elder brother, a child named Louis, Duke of Brittany.
-Disease, however, steered the line of succession forward three generations and sideways: on 14 April 1711 the Grand Dauphin, died of smallpox, and less than a year later, on 12 February 1712 the future king's mother, Marie Adélaïde, who had been stricken with measles, died, followed six days later by Louis's father, her devoted husband who would not leave her side during her illness.
+Disease, however, steered the line of succession forward three generations and sideways: on 14 April 1711 the Grand Dauphin died of smallpox, and less than a year later, on 12 February 1712, the future king's mother, Marie Adélaïde, who had been stricken with measles, died, followed six days later by Louis's father, her devoted husband who would not leave her side during her illness.
 With the death of both the Grand and Petit dauphins, Louis's elder brother immediately became Dauphin of France, but just over two weeks further still, on 7 March, it was found that both the elder Louis and the younger Louis had also contracted measles.
 The two brothers were treated in the traditional way, with bloodletting.
 On the night of 8–9 March, the new Dauphin, age five, died from the combination of the disease and the treatment.
-The governess of Louis, Madame de Ventadour, forbade the doctors to bleed the two year old Duke of Anjou by hiding him in a palace closet where she cared for him alone; where he survived despite being very ill.
+The governess of the younger Louis, Madame de Ventadour, forbade the doctors to bleed the two-year-old Duke of Anjou by hiding him in a palace closet where she cared for him alone; where he survived despite being very ill.
 When Louis XIV himself finally died on 1 September 1715, Louis, at the age of five, trembling and crying and against all probability, inherited the throne as Louis XV.